 For those who choose to fly, we can pick up your camper at Logan Airport in Boston or Manchester Airport in New Hampshire between 11:00am-5:00pm.
 A staff member (wearing a Brookwoods or Deer Run staff shirt and holding a clipboard) will meet your child at the airline’s baggage claim and help them retrieve their luggage.
 Please note that transportation to Brookwoods and Deer Run is only available for those campers arriving or departing by airplane.
 Airport transportation can be either round-trip or one-way.

 How Can I Contact My Child at Camp?

 Campers love to receive mail, perhaps more than they like to answer it!
-We encourage you to write often and have tone cheerful.
+We encourage you to write often and with a cheerful tone.
 Also, campers are encouraged to write home and we do provide free postcards in the Camp Store.
 If you are not hearing from your child and are concerned, please let us know and we will be happy to confirm that your child is doing well.
 You will also receive a letter from their counselor about cabin life and your camper’s time at Camp.